MunasheMuk2/streetwear-curated/README.md

     - Features:

-        * Company introductory information and showcase
+        * Company introductory information and streetwear showcase
         * Streetwear imagery of exclusive items to draw users
         * Three call to actions (subscribe button) on the nav, in the main section and in the footer